tjakubiec218/CS1632_Spring2021/deliverables/5/README.md

     $ bash runJUnitBuggy.sh
     ```

-    Even though this is a buggy implementation, just plain JUnit testing will not find them easily:
+    The thing is, even after having completed the JUnit tests, just plain JUnit testing will not display any failures even though this is a buggy implementation:

     ```
     TESTING BUGGY IMPLEMENTATION WITH PLAIN JUNIT
     ```

-    To see the bugs, you can try invoking the main method inside
+    But there are bugs!
+To see them with your own eyes, you only need to try invoking the main method inside
 BeanCounterLogicBuggy to see that something is not quite right:

     ```